05Kamali/05Kamali/README.md

 - Currently enhancing my skills in **React.js, Node.js, and Deep Learning**
 - Working on real-world projects that merge **AI with hardware and web**
 - Ask me about **Python, OpenCV, Web Development, or IoT**
-- Fun fact: I love solving problems that blend creativity and logic
+- Passionate about blending creativity and logic to build innovative solutions

 ---